-These dark chocolate peanut butter cups are probably my most favorite sweet treat ever.
-I know that’s a bold statement, but if you’ve had one of these, you’ll likely agree.
+These dark chocolate peanut butter cups are probably my most favorite dessert.
+I know that’s a bold statement, but if you’ve had one of these, you might agree.
 They are the perfect mix of sweet, nutty, salty, chocolatey - they’re really good.
 To be honest, anyone I’ve ever made them for prefers these to a Reese’s Peanut Butter Cup!
 AND, they’re very easy to make.
 We all know and (some of us) love traditional holiday cookies, but it’s fun to give something unique to those you’re gifting.
 The peanut butter cups are rich and so full of flavor that one...ok maybe two, does the trick.

-We don't eat much sugar in our family.
-A piece or two of dark chocolate most days of the week, and we make a batch of cookies once or twice a month at most.
-We enjoy sweet treats here and there, but try to save them just as that, treats.
+We don't eat a whole lot of refined sugar in our family, but we also don't totally limit it.
+A piece or two of dark chocolate most days of the week, and we make a batch of cookies once or twice a month.
 That being said, we certainly eat a little more sugar around the holidays, like most.
-We aim for mostly unrefined sweeteners like raw local honey, grade A dark amber maple syrup, molasses and succanant...but white refined sugar certainly sneaks in.
+We aim for mostly unrefined sweeteners like raw local honey, grade A dark amber maple syrup, molasses and succanant...but white refined sugar certainly sneaks in!
 We DON'T stress over it.
 We've tried very hard to not place any guilt on ourselves when we eat sweets (or any food for that matter), and we try our best to savor the treat and really enjoy it.
 Eating, but with no guilt sauce on top - let's all try for that this holiday season!